hashmatjibran/MealApp/README.md

 2) index.js:- This file contains the whole java script functionality related to the app.
 3) style.css :- This file contains all the css styles related to the app.

+You can directly visit the site at :- https://hashmatjibran.github.io/MealApp/